Sp33dRunn3r/Twitter_reverse_py_PT2/README.md

 # Twitter_reverse_py_PT2
-A different version of API use within both Twitter functionality and Python.
+A different version of API use within both Twitter functionality and Python3.